-Stephen Belafonte: Mel B’s Accusations Are ‘Outrageous And Unfounded,’ And a ‘Smear Campaign’
+Stephen Belafonte: Mel B’s Accusations Are ‘Outrageous And Unfounded,’ And A ‘Smear Campaign’

 — Wackymoe (@wackymoe) April 6, 2017

-She accused him of punching her in the face in July 2012 when she was working on Australia’s X Factor.
+She accused him of punching her in the face in July of 2012 when she was working on Australia’s X Factor.
 He punched her in the face after accusing her of flirting with the R&B star Usher.

 Mel B said Belafonte also assaulted her after she performed with the Spice Girls at the 2012 Olympics in London.
 She claimed that in 2014, when she was a judge on The X Factor (U.K.), the abuse she suffered led her to swallow a bottle of painkillers.

-But despite the fact that her life was in danger Belafonte stopped her from calling the emergency services, He allegedly locked her up in a room and said “die b***h.”
+But despite the fact that her life was in danger Belafonte stopped her from calling the emergency services, He allegedly locked her up in a room and said, “Die b***h.”

 She also accused him of forcing her to participate in threesomes at Hugh Hefner’s Playboy mansion and threatened to leak the sex tapes.
 She claimed she tried to leave Belafonte but he threatened to release videos of their sex life.